Reinz-Stuff/Instagram-Follower-Scrape/README.md

 This package will display Instagram followers as json, csv and excel files

 ## HOW IT WORK?
-This package will scrape followers from the given Instagram URL using Selenium.
-Then use pandas to produce output in the form of JSON, csv and excel files
+This package will scrape the followers of an Instagram account using Selenium and save the results in multiple formats using pandas.
+Here is what the package will do:

+Use Selenium to scrape followers data from the given Instagram URL.
+Use pandas to create a DataFrame with the scraped data.
+Save the DataFrame as JSON, CSV, and Excel files.
+The output files will be saved in the current working directory.

 ## HOW TO USE
 To use the insta_follower.py script, follow these steps: